 Next steps

-A revised version of this paper, incorporating DMT’s comments, should be shared with the Deputy Mayor for Housing and Residential Development.
+A revised version of this paper, incorporating DMT’s comments, should be used for briefing the incoming Deputy Mayor for Housing and Residential Development.

 Appendix 1 – BusinessLDN section 106 roundtable – Summary

 Overview

 Housing & Land officers attended a roundtable event organised by BusinessLDN.
 The roundtable was focused on section 106 homes and on the difficulties that developers are experiencing in selling these homes to registered providers (RPs).
 Attendees and agenda are at Appendix 1.